ECOMOD-RBINS/website/README.md

 ### Add a new activity
 - Go to `/activities/`
-- Follow the same instructions as for new projects
+- Follow the same instructions as for new projects.
+However, note that you now have 4 subfolders in `activities`: `conferences`, `reporting`, `working-groups`, `workshops`.
+Based on the activity you wish to publish, pay attention to which subfolder is the good fit for you.

 ### Add some news
 - Go to `news.qmd`